saksham-solanki/vizitor/content/blog/strategies-for-improving-security-inside-school-premises.md

 ### 3. Developing emergency response plans:

 Schools should develop and regularly update emergency response plans that outline the procedures for responding to different types of emergencies, such as natural disasters, medical emergencies, or security threats.
-This can help minimize the impact of emergencies and provide a timely and effective response.
+This can minimize the impact of crises and provide a timely and effective response.

 ### 4. Visitor Management:

 Visitor management systems (VMS) are tools designed to identify visitors and track their visits.
-They're used by school administrators to keep track of who has visited the school.
+School administrators use them to keep track of who has visited the school.
 Visitor management strategies in schools should include pre-registration, identification, screening, escorting, limiting access, and monitoring.
-These strategies can help ensure that only authorized visitors are allowed on the school premises and create a safer and more secure environment for students and staff.
+These strategies ensure that only authorized visitors are allowed on the school premises, creating a safer and more secure environment for students and staff.

 ## Visitor Management – Key to School Campus's long term security